USAFA-ECE/ece382/_sources/Assignments/project.md

 ### Timeline

-1. L34 0700: Design Presentation slides (Gradescope and Instructors)
+1. L33 0700: Design Presentation slides (Gradescope and Instructors)
-    - Submit your `MS PowerPoint pptx` file to your instructor NLT L34 0700.
+    - Submit your `MS PowerPoint pptx` file to your instructor NLT L33 0700.
 Your slides will be played on your instructor's PC for smooth transitions between speakers.
 Make sure to send a pptx file and not a Keynote file unless your instructor has approved it.
-    - Additionally, submit the PDF version of your presentation file on Gradescope no later than L34 0700.
+    - Additionally, submit the PDF version of your presentation file on Gradescope no later than L33 0700.
     - **_No grace days_** can be used for the PowerPoint slides.
-1. L34/35: Design Presentations
+1. L33: Design Presentations
 1. L39 0700: Level 1 Demo Due
-    - Early turkey **[5 Bonus Points]**: Complete Level 1 by L37 (Tue 26 Nov) 2359.
+    - Early turkey **[5 Bonus Points]**: Complete Level 1 by Lesson M38 (Tue 25 Nov) 2359 (i.e. before departing for Thanksgiving break).
     - No grace days can be used for early turkey demo.
     - Late Demos: You can use grace days, but all products must be submitted NLT T40 2359 (by the Dean's policy).
 1. L39 during your section: Level 2 live demo.
     - A live demo during L39 is mandatory.
-    - Ensure your robot’s robustness for a live demo within 3 minutes.
+    - Ensure your robot’s robustness for a live demo within 3 minutes (2 minute & 1 minute rounds).
     - In the event of a live demo failure, you may use a video demo submitted by L39 2359, but deductions of 5 points will be applied.
 1. T40 2359: Final report & Code
     - No grace days can be used.
 All products must be submitted by midnight on T40.

 ### Requirements for all levels